| |

 Fire Wave and Seven Wonders Loop, Valley of Fire State Park

-This is my top pick for pure wow factor.
-The Fire Wave trail in Valley of Fire State Park features stunning sandstone formations that look almost painted, and the loop stays short enough for many newer hikers.
+This is the top pick for pure wow factor.
+The Fire Wave trail in Valley of Fire State Park features banded sandstone that looks almost painted, and the loop stays short enough for many newer hikers.
 If Calico Tanks is a great first taste, Fire Wave is the trail that makes people stop walking and stare.

 The trade-off is exposure.
 Shade is scarce, and midday sun can feel like a hair dryer pointed at your face.
-I go at sunrise if possible, because cooler air and softer light make the whole place look better.
-Also, sandy patches and slickrock can slow people more than expected, so wear proper hiking shoes.
-Hikers often pair it with the nearby White Domes Trail to explore a slot canyon and ancient petroglyphs, or Pink Canyon as a scenic detour.
+Sunrise is the move, because cooler air and softer light make the whole place look better.
+Sandy patches and slickrock can slow people more than expected, so wear proper hiking shoes.
+One important caveat: Valley of Fire closes many of its trails, Fire Wave included, from May 15 through September 30 each year because the heat turns dangerous, so this is a fall-through-spring hike.
+When it is open, hikers often pair it with the nearby White Domes Trail to walk through a slot canyon past an old movie set, or follow the wash into Pink Canyon as a scenic detour.
+This is exactly the kind of low-mileage, high-reward desert trail that fits a beginner-friendly list of easy national park hikes.

 Hand-drawn graphite sketch of dramatic red sandstone formations and swirling rock waves in Nevada's Valley of Fire State Park desert landscape, featuring a prominent foreground rock, distant mountains, and subtle blue sky highlights on a clean white background.Pin